 Rock painting is contagious!
 Once you get into it, there’s so many things to create including these charming plant markers from Garden Therapy.

 Lynne at Sensible Gardening has a daylily farm/business so tagging plants is essential.
 She recommends these copper tags for a good-looking, long-lasting plant markers.

 6. Metal Stamped Plant Tags | Garden Therapy

 Once you get a metal stamp kit, you’ll want to be stamping everything!
 Stephanie of Garden Therapy made these cute and functional tags from washers.
 It’s a great way to mark things like grafted fruit tree branches.

 A super simple way to mark plants is to simply write the names on wooden spoons.
-You can also paint and decorate them as I did: see more details on my blog at eBay (where I work as a blogger).
+You could also paint and decorate them if you’re a crafter.